Emergent $\mathbb{Z}_2$ symmetry near a CDW multicritical point: Discussion

 \section{Discussion}

-The analysis in the present paper was motivated by the observation of an apparent bicritical phase diagram with an emergent tetragonal symmetry in ErTe$_3$, a weakly orthorhombic, quasi two-dimensional (layered) material with unidirecitonal CDW order whose direction can be reoriented with the application of uniaxial stress.
+The analysis in the present paper was motivated by the observation of an apparent bicritical phase diagram with an emergent tetragonal symmetry (signaled by a strong peak in the elastoresistivity near said multicritical point) in ErTe$_3$, a weakly orthorhombic, quasi-two-dimensional (layered) material with unidirectional CDW order whose direction can be reoriented with the application of uniaxial stress.
 Further studies of this material with the goal of exploring the behavior closer to the putative bicritical point would certainly be interesting.
 In particular, many of the theoretically most interesting issues concern fluctuation effects not captured by mean-field theory, while at present it is not clear whether the experiments approach close enough to criticality to be sensitive to such effects.

-It is worth noting that similar considerations apply to systems with unidirectional spin density waves as well, with the modification that in that case the order parameter symmetries associated with the two order parameter fields is richer than in the present case.
-For instance, for a commensurate unidirectional colinear antiferromagnet --- i.e. the $(0,\pi)-(\pi,0)$ ``stripe'' antiferromagnet seen in the Fe-based superconductors~\cite{schmalianreview} --- the two order parameters fields (to the extent that spin-orbit coupling is negligible) are three-component fields, so the relevant symmetry is $O(3)\times O(3)$ with, for tetragonal systems, an additional $\mathbb{Z}_2$ under exchange.
+It is worth noting that similar considerations apply to systems with unidirectional spin density waves as well, with the modification that in that case the order parameter symmetries associated with the two order parameter fields are richer than in the present case.
+For instance, for a commensurate unidirectional collinear antiferromagnet --- i.e. the $(0,\pi)-(\pi,0)$ ``stripe'' antiferromagnet seen in the Fe-based superconductors~\cite{schmalianreview} --- the two order parameter fields (to the extent that spin-orbit coupling is negligible) are three-component fields, so the relevant symmetry is $O(3)\times O(3)$ with, for tetragonal systems, an additional $\mathbb{Z}_2$ under exchange.
 Many other examples exist, with other symmetries or near symmetries, including materials with still lower point-group symmetry, in various strongly interacting electronic materials.